linode/docs/docs/guides/websites/ecommerce/install-magento-2-4-on-centos-8/index.md

 ### RabbitMQ and Locking Options

-Optional configuration parameters are available if you intend to use the RabbitMQ software or customisable locking.
+Optional configuration parameters are available if you intend to use the RabbitMQ software or customizable locking.
 See the [Magento command line options page](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-install.html) for more information on these and all the other options.

 {{< note >}}
 The RabbitMQ options can only be used if you have installed the optional RabbitMQ software.